ariz05/mindtickleautomation/README.md

 		              Utilities   - contains different java classes which has some common utility methods that can be used across the framework to perform similar tasks at different steps.

-7. test-output   ->    Directory is created at runtime to store latest extent reports files.
-It is deleted when we run maven clean goal using maven clean plugin.
+7. allure-results ->   Directory contains allure report config files.